 Before I became vegan, my dream job was to be a Buffalo and BBQ wing reviewer.
-My plan was to travel the world and taste every single wing that existed and review them all in a Zagat-type guide.
+I planned to travel the world and taste every single wing that existed and review them all in a Zagat-type guide.
 If I was ever in a restaurant that had appetizers, I would have to order the wings.
-Many people talk about how they could never “live without cheese” but for me, it was chicken I thought I couldn’t live without, especially Buffalo and BBQ wings.
+Many people talk about how they could never “live without cheese,” but for me, it was chicken I thought I couldn’t live without, especially Buffalo and BBQ wings.
 Then I learned the truth about where my food came from and changed the way I ate and lived.
-It turns out I can not only live without chicken but I don’t have to live without Buffalo and BBQ wings.
-It’s easy to make your own vegan wings at home using tofu, and even Buffalo Tofu Fries.
-There are several ways to make the wings and then the ways to coat them are endless.
+It turns out I can not only live without chicken, but I don’t have to live without Buffalo and BBQ wings.
+It’s easy to make vegan wings at home using tofu and you can even make Buffalo Tofu Fries.
+There are several ways to make the wings, and then the ways to coat them are endless.

 Here is a quick primer on how to make epic vegan BBQ tofu wings at home.